 Below is, as it is with all opinion posts, an outline of my opinion on a particular topic.
 Please feel free to disagree or to challenge my views, but please also take the care to read all of what I have written.
 It is my sincere intention to be a loving, gracious, humble and devout follower of Jesus.
 Please forgive me when I fail at this.
+All biblical quotations are taken from the New Revised Standard Version (NRSV).

-Today a couple of minister friends of mine shared the same link on Facebook with the heading, ‘Dentist Says God Doesn’t Exist – Watch What His Patient Says…’ Normally I tend away from these sort of links (my criticisms in this post will probably reveal why that is the case), but for some reason today I decided to click.
+Today a couple of minister friends of mine shared the same link on Facebook with the heading, ‘Dentist Says God Doesn’t Exist – Watch What His Patient Says…’ Normally, I tend away from these sort of links (my criticisms in this post will probably reveal why that is the case), but for some reason today I decided to click.
 Here’s the clip:

 I’m not sure how long this ‘God & the Dentist’ idea has been circulating (after a limited amount of research I’ve discovered several videos presenting the same argument), but this one was produced by a group called ‘cvcnow’ who on their YouTube account give this description: